 Michael Bloomberg’s extraordinary donation could make a real difference in this country in helping people with addiction problems.
 We certainly hope it does.

-Plaxen & Adler, P.A. is a premier personal injury law firm in Maryland.
+Plaxen Adler Muncy, P.A. is a premier personal injury law firm in Maryland.
 To learn more about our services, or to work with an experienced Maryland dangerous drug attorney, please call 410-730-7737, or fill out our contact form.